 reduction of barriers to contact and involvement in the child’s care.

-NA The organization does not provide services to parents.

 Interpretation: When the organization is working with American Indian and Alaska Native children and families, the Indian Child Welfare Act requires active efforts be provided to prevent family breakup.
 Active efforts require affirmative, thorough, timely, and culturally responsive engagement with families to satisfy the case plan by accessing resources and services and partnering with the tribe.
 Early consultation with the child’s tribe is critical to ensuring that a full range of resources have been made available to the family and that active effort requirements are fulfilled.
 Organizations may work with tribal leadership, elders, religious figures, or professionals with expertise concerning the given tribe to determine culturally responsive active efforts and identify culturally appropriate services for the family.

-RTX 8: Coordinated, Individualized Team Approach

-Team members are aligned in implementing a structured, individualized therapeutic program in collaboration with residents and families to ensure that residents’ daily living experiences are well integrated and promote the development of positive skills and behaviors.